• Skip to primary navigation

 Instructions

-• add the chopped vegetables, cumin seeds, salt and pepper
+• Add the chopped vegetables, cumin seeds, salt and pepper, stir, garnish with the paprika if using and enjoy!

 Notes

-Salt - This recipe has very little salt to ensure that the raita doesn't get watery.
+Salt: This recipe contains minimal salt to prevent the raita from becoming watery.
 If you want to add more, do so just before serving the raita.

 Nutrition